maurymarkowitz/OpenNEC/doc/YO file format.md

 !
 GW 6 5 -28.248 840 124.000 28.248 840 124.000 0.875
 !
-! and remaining two are one element shorter than the reflector ! so they have four entries each.
-They are located using "spacing" ! so we have to calculate the Z values
+! and remaining two passive elements are one segment shorter than ! the reflector so they have four entries each.
+They are located ! using "spacing" so we have to calculate the Z values !
-!
 GW 7 1 0 840 248 2.938 840 248 1.617
 GW 8 1 2.938 840 248 15.062 840 248 1.250